 You could also have a dark low contrast image, in which case the histogram will be bunched to the left.
 Low contrast doesn’t mean bright, it just means that there’s a small tonal value difference between light and dark.

 On the other hand, high contrast photos encompass a broad range of tones, from deep shadows to bright highlights.

 You can adjust the image in post processing to deepen the shadows and raise the highlights further using the tone curve.
-In Lightroom, for example, you would use the whites, blacks, highlights and shadows sliders to increase the tonal contrast, as well as the tone curve tool.
+In Lightroom, for example, you use the whites, blacks, highlights and shadows sliders to increase tonal contrast, as well as the tone curve tool.